MizuhoOkimoto/pajama-ssg/CONTRIBUTING.md

 - Please run `npx eslint <changedFileName>` to find coding errors

 I will review your Pull Request and get back to you!
-Please read trough the below, and install and try some 😊

 ## What is Pajama-ssg?
 ### This is a Simple Static Site Generator (SSG) version_0.1.0